JoepDriesen/Cardgame-Generator/README.md

 # Drinking Game

 A freely distributed, open-source drinking game loosely based on the 4chan drinking game.

+Rules are included in the game.

+#### Warning
+I am a programmer, not an artist.
+As a result the images used for the card graphics are simple images found via Google.
+If your image is used in this game and you would like it removed, please contact me and I will fix this as fast as possible.
+No copyright infringement is intended.

 ### Requirements
 * Python >3.0

 ### How to use
+The game is distibuted as a collection of art assets and a Python script to assemble the assets into printable cards.
+The cards should be printed and cut (and preferably plastified, as they will get a lot of liquor on them), after which the game is ready to play.

-1. Install the python packages in the `requirements.txt` file
+1. Install the Python packages in the `requirements.txt` file (`pip install -r requirements.txt`)
 2. Run the `generate.py` with the required options
+3. Output will be found in the directory `output/` in the form of individual card images or a printable pdf document

 ```
 usage: generate.py [-h] [-l LANG] [-w WIDTH] [--height HEIGHT] [-f FONT]